 According to power law, “the 14-bladed razor should arrive in 2100,” The Economist wrote.

 Harry’s instead cultivated a brand that embraces simplicity.
 It only sells one type of blade, and refills come in at about $1.87 a cartridge.
 You can get a rubber handle to put those blades in for $9, or upgrade to a metal one for $20.
 That’s pretty much it.
 It’s relatively narrow compared to the product line of a company like Gillette, which is exactly the point.

-The top two reviews on blade refills for the “Chill” subset of the “Proshield” subset of the Gillette Fusion line evince customer frustration.
+Two reviews on blade refills for the “Chill” subset of the “Proshield” subset of the Gillette Fusion line evince customer frustration.

-The single razor option that Harry’s offers, however, actually borrows something very crucial from Gillette — it uses the same “optimal” number of blades.
+The single razor option that Harry’s offers, however, actually borrows something crucial from Gillette — it uses the same “optimal” number of blades.

 Every Harry’s razor has five blades, plus an extra one on the back for trimming in tighter spaces — the same blade quantity and layout as that of the Gillette Fusion5 first released in 2006.

 Where Harry’s sets itself apart is in all the new models and new features it chose not to layer on top of that basic five-blade model.